Who can join the march?

 Do I need experience?

 No experience necessary.
 All you need is energy, curiosity and resilience.
-We will be traveling 8-15 miles a day on sidewalks and large shoulders.
+We will be traveling 8-12 miles a day on sidewalks and large shoulders.
 Nights will be spent in the communities we’re moving through – this can look like camping out with sleeping bags in a church rec room or even staying with host families.
-Any experience you do have, from medical to culinary to social media, will be appreciated.

 Can I bring my kids?

 We Are America is a peaceful, community-building movement, so children are welcome to participate.
-Even our organizers are planning to bring their own kids for a day or two.
+For the 2025 march, a handful of kids traveled with the WAAM team.
 There will be peaceful rallies, family picnics and lessons about the Constitution.
 Along the way, we’ll have lively music, arts and crafts, group meals and cooperative games.

 Safety & medical support?

-Our march travels with a built-in safety net: pre-vetted routes, trained peacekeepers, and a street-medic team.
+Our march travels with a built-in safety net: pre-vetted routes, trained peacekeepers, and our Street Medic Team.
 Street medics—volunteers with advanced first-aid training—walk the route, treat blisters or heat stress on the spot, and coordinate in case of emergency.
 We brief all walkers each morning, share plans with local police/EMS, and partner with SMASH for extra medical gear.
 Every mile is managed to be as safe as it is inspiring.

 Does protesting even work?